Gr1mmie/AtlasC2/README.md

 <img width="332" alt="image" src="https://user-images.githubusercontent.com/57014148/159146707-6c9ca507-eb50-413a-a7aa-03bceefe5193.png">

 ### Shell Execution
 Atlas allows operators to execute both PowerShell and Cmd commands using the `PSShell` and `CMDShell` tasks respectively. `PSShell` opens a new runspace and executes the command so even if `powershell.exe` is blacklisted, PowerShell commands can still be executed.
 This method also bypasses Constrained Language Mode. `CMDShell` opens a `cmd.exe` process and passes the command into the process.
 Executing a PowerShell command was shown above so that won't be shown here as well.
-Site note about `CMDShell`, many common commands executed including (but not limited to) whoami, ipconfig, pwd, and cd have been implemented into the implants functionality to avoid the need to execute such commands via a `cmd.exe` process.
+Side note about `CMDShell`, many common commands executed including (but not limited to) whoami, ipconfig, pwd, and cd have been implemented into the implants functionality to avoid the need to execute such commands via a `cmd.exe` process.

 <img width="307" alt="image" src="https://user-images.githubusercontent.com/57014148/159146916-8db10341-354d-4ab2-8feb-6931d6bc8681.png">